tenlevels/PakUI/README.md

 ![pakui](https://github.com/user-attachments/assets/06bb87f6-6daa-419c-b5d7-9ec5bb53a45e)

 ## PakUI
-A collection of paks/tools for MinUI
+A collection of paks/tools for MinUI ONLY - PakUI is a full set and most paks talk to one another.
+You will need the full release on a fresh card and new install.
+Fresh format card ONLY.
+I am sorry but PakUI is not compatible with other MinUI variants or forks.

 ## Compatibility
+- **MinUI ONLY**
 - **TrimUI Brick**
 - **TrimUI Smart Pro** (note: RetroArch coming soon for TSP)
 - More devices coming soon!